Getting Started

 If your default profile connects to an HPC cluster, then Blackfish will attempt to set up

 the remote host at this point.
-If you're unable to connect to the HPC server, then profile
+Profile creation will fail if you're unable to connect to the HPC

 (see below).